 Marine demands senior leaders accept 'accountability' for Afghanistan, gets removed from position

-Ten Marines and two Army soldiers, as well as one Navy corpsman, were killed in explosions near Kabul's airport Thursday
+10 Marines, 2 Army soldiers and one Navy corpsman were killed in Kabul explosions

 Marine Lt.
 Col. Stuart Scheller was relieved for cause after demanding that senior U.S. leaders hold themselves accountable for actions made during the U.S. military's withdrawal from Afghanistan that led to the deaths of 13 service members.

-Officials confirmed to Fox News on Thursday that ten Marines and two Army soldiers, as well as one Navy corpsman, were killed in explosions near Kabul's airport Thursday.
+Officials confirmed to Fox News on Thursday that 10 Marines and two Army soldiers, as well as one Navy corpsman, were killed in explosions near Kabul's airport Thursday.
 Another 169 Afghans were killed, according to two officials who spoke to the Associated Press on condition of anonymity.

 BIDEN TOLD ANOTHER KABUL ATTACK IS ‘LIKELY,’ WHITE HOUSE SAYS: LIVE UPDATES